raul23/nlp/README.rst

  amazingly direct approach to this kind of task.
 Granted it doesn't give you the actual language or translate, but if you simply need to know if it's an outlier, this is brilliant.

 Thus method 1 is very restricted in its application: it can only tell if a given text is English or not.
-The way it does it is simple but still clever:
+The way it does it is simple but still interesting depending on your use case:

 - Every word (making sure they are all lowercase and consisting of alphabet letters) from a given text is checked against the ``nltk`` English corpus
-- Those words from the given text that are not part this corpus are considered as unusual
+- Those words from the given text that are not part of this corpus are considered as unusual
-- The proportion of words from the given text that are unusual is used to determine if the given text is English or not: if proportion in % < threshold (By default, it is 25%), then the text is Englis.
+- The proportion of words from the given text that are unusual is used to determine if the given text is English or not: if the proportion in % is less than the threshold (By default, it is 25%), then the text is English.
 Otherwise, the text is not English.

 `:information_source:` The threshold was not part of the original code snippet.
-It was added to allow binary classification of text (English or Not English)
+It was added to allow binary classification of text (English or Not English) instead of just saying a given text is unusual/an outlier for having too many unusual words.

 `:star:` The script can be found at `detect_lang.py <./scripts/detect_lang.py>`_.